Halstead Hill Farm

 parking/access

-We’d like to link up people coming from the Friday morning session at the Allerton Project and others travelling from nearby/en route locations to enable lift sharing – please indicate if you’re happy for us to share your details when booking.
+We’d like to link up people travelling from nearby/en route locations to enable lift sharing – please indicate if you’re happy for us to share your details when booking

-Tilton Village Hall (half a mile away) has 2 electric car charge points
+Tilton Village Hall has 2 electric car charge points

 Oakham Train Station is 8 miles away – if you’d like to bike on rural roads to our farm we can send a route.